Cannabis Recommendations for pain

 - Topicals – lotions, balms, and salves can offer targeted pain and inflammation relief with cannabinoids entering through the skin

 - Edibles – easy to consume and in a variety of edible options, edibles are often preferred by those wanting extended comfort

 - High-THC & Low-CBD Concentrates – vaporizer cartridges and oil have been increasingly popular among our clients seeking pain relief

 It honestly comes down to personal judgment, preferences, and experience, and we recommend some trial and error if you aren’t well-versed in cannabis consumption.
+Brands such as High Garden provide products that help with muscle pain and fatigue.
 Our high-THC products with lower CBD are the most popular among pain patients; however, we have a good percentage of patients that prefer a high-CBD product because they want to escape THC’s high.
 Edibles, concentrates, topicals, and flower are all commonly preferred among our pain clients.